-- SMART ACADEMICS blog post #4: ’How to make time for research?’
+- Smart Academics Blog #4: ’How to make time for research?’

-- SMART ACADEMICS blog post #36 ‘5 tips to get a paper accepted this year’
+- Smart Academics Blog #36: ‘5 tips to get a paper accepted this year’

-- Free Expert Guide: ‘5 Steps to Boost Your Productivity as Researcher’
+- Expert Guide: ‘5 Steps to Boost Your Productivity as Researcher’

 - Schwartz, T. McCarthy, C. 2014.
 Manage your energy, not your time.
 In: HBR-Guide to managing stress at work.
 Boston: Harvard Business Review Press, 53-81.